sraveshmarodkar/git-and-github-repo/README.md

 # git-and-github-repo
-git and github tutorial repo
+git and github tutorial o
 I do this change